OrrBin/thoughts/README.md

 a message queue to be consumed by `parser`s

 #### Staring the server
-Also relies on environment variable `MQ_URL` to connect to a message queue. default value is `rabbitmq://127.0.0.1:5672`.

     $ python -m thoughts.server run-server

 #### Staring the server using docker (Example)
+When running with docker the server relies on environment variable `MQ_URL` to connect to a message queue. default value is `rabbitmq://127.0.0.1:5672`.

     $ docker run -p 8000:8000  --name server --network my-net -v ~/thoughts:/var/data/thoughts -e MQ_URL=rabbitmq://rabit:5672 thoughts-server # using custom message queue url where rabit is the name of
                                                     # A container runnig RabbitMQ service